ivankruchkoff/google-authenticator/readme.txt

 6. That's it, your WordPress blog is now a little more secure.

 == Frequently Asked Questions ==

-= The iPhone app keeps telling me I'm trying to scan an authentication token barcode that isn't valid, what to do ? =

-Apparently the iPhone app won't accept a barcode containing space characters in the description, removing space characters in the description should fix the problem.

 = Can I use Google Authenticator for WordPress with the Android/iPhone apps for WordPress? =